 July 3, 2008 at 13,441 miles

 With a 2000-plus-mile road trip approaching in less than 2 weeks it was time to address the GT’s tire status.
 It was clear the rears needed replaced.
 They seem to average about 7,000 miles, and the odo was at 13,400 on the second set.
 However, the fronts were original, and hadn’t quite reached the wear bars.
 This trip is going to mightily long!
 Thank goodness I have car insurance to keep me covered every step of the way.
 Some people can feel they are being overcharged for their car insurance, so maybe try somewhere new like youi car insurance.
 No harm in enquiring.
+It’s best to keep an eye out for top tips for cheaper car insurance too to get the best prices.

 As with any tire work the first order of business is to get the car elevated, but the GT’s underbody pans make that tricky.
 Jack the car up from the wrong points and you’ll crunch the pans (I’ve seen and heard many stories of underbody damage from GT’s being incorrectly lifted).
 The experts at Stokes Tire Pros in Santa Monica took a close look under the car, confirmed their lift couldn’t reach all four points at once, and decided to life each axle separately.